-Immune System Disorders - Fast Facts
+Immune System - Fast Facts

 In allergic diseases, the immune system creates an excessive response to proteins in substances (known as allergens).
 Allergic diseases are extremely common and include food, drug or insect allergy, hay fever (allergic rhinitis), sinus disease, asthma, hives (urticaria) and eczema (atopic dermatitis).
 Anaphylaxis is the most severe type of allergic reaction and should always be treated as a medical emergency.

 In autoimmune diseases, the immune system mounts a response against normal components of the body.
 Autoimmune diseases range from common to rare, and include systemic lupus erythematosus (lupus), rheumatoid arthritis and vasculitis.

 - Acquired immunodeficiencies include AIDS (acquired immunodeficiency syndrome), that is due to human immunodeficiency virus (HIV).